 To be submitted by all applicants to confirm they have organised clinical placement in an MRI department for the duration of the programme so that the requisite clinical hours can be achieved.
 The University will organise completion of this form for International applicants.

 2. Pre-course Clinical Experience Declaration Form: Pre-course MRI Clinical Experience Form

-To be submitted by all applicants, in advance of the course start date, to confirm that the minimum, 4 months re standard entry applicants and 6 months exclusive of internship placement(s), re international applicants, pre-course experience in MRI has been gained, and outlining the scope of this experience.
+To be submitted by all applicants, in advance of the course start date, to confirm that the minimum pre-course experience in MRI has been gained (4 months re standard entry applicants and 8 months, exclusive of internship placement(s), re international applicants) and outlining the scope of this experience.